kashine6/TZB-Board-For-ERCF/README.md

 ## 5. Happy Hare Software Configuration

+> [!TIP]
+> For all microswitch inputs, you need to add the pull-up symbol "^" before the PIN.
+> Binky does not require it.

 After installation, you need to go to the mmu/base/mmu.cfg file to modify the pin-related content.
 Copy the content below and overwrite the corresponding section [compatible with HH3.2 and above versions].

 HappyHare adaptation is in progress.